docker/docs/ee/supported-platforms.md

 install-prefix-ee: '/install/linux/docker-ee'
 ---

-Docker Enterprise is designed for enterprise development as well as IT teams who build, ship, and run business-critical applications in production and at scale.
-Docker Enterprise is integrated, certified, and supported to provide enterprises with the most secure container platform in the industry.
-For more info about Docker Enterprise, including purchasing options, see [Docker Enterprise](https://www.docker.com/enterprise-edition/).
+Docker Enterprise is designed for enterprise development as well as IT teams who build, share, and run business-critical applications in production and at scale.
+Docker Enterprise is an integrated container platform that includes Docker Desktop Enterprise, a secure image registry, advanced management control plane and Docker Engine - Enterprise.
+Docker Engine - Enterprise is a certified and supported container runtime available as a standalone solution supported to provide enterprises with the most secure container engine in the industry.
+For more info about Docker Enterprise and Docker Engine - Enterprise, including purchasing options, see [Docker Enterprise](https://www.docker.com/enterprise-edition/).

 > Compatibility Matrix